FAbOnGitHub/BackupScriptsForSharedHosts/README.md

 -   Long Term Support directory for imported archives : archives are retrieved and stored  by day except  that you can  specify a day  to push them  in a non-overwritten directory.

+### Daily usage : how to be warned ?

+If you can enable the mail system, you  will receive a mail by script and by day.

+You can apply  a mail-filter on the subject with  begins with "`script[ok]`" or "`script[KO]`".
+You can autmaticly redirect  the ok' ones into  a folder and keep the KO into the inbox.

 ### What about security ?